Ryahn/ffmpeg_encode/USAGE.md

 Enter the full path to the FFmpeg executable, or use the Browse/Auto-detect buttons to find it.
 FFmpeg is used for encoding when using the FFmpeg tab.

 ### Step 3: HandBrake CLI path
-Enter the full path to the HandBrake CLI executable (HandBrakeCLI.exe on Windows).
+Enter the full path to the HandBrake CLI executable (HandBrakeCLI.exe on Windows; on Linux and macOS the executable is typically named HandBrakeCLI with no extension).
 HandBrake is used for encoding when using the HandBrake tab.

 ### Step 4: mkvinfo path
-Enter the full path to the mkvinfo executable (part of MKVToolNix). mkvinfo is used to analyze MKV files and detect audio/subtitle tracks.
+Enter the full path to the mkvinfo executable (part of MKVToolNix; on Linux and macOS the executable is typically named mkvinfo with no extension). mkvinfo is used to analyze MKV files and detect audio/subtitle tracks.

 ### Step 5: Browse for path
 Click **Browse** next to any executable path to manually select the executable file using a file dialog.